greyblake/nutype/README.md

 ## A note about #[derive(...)]

 You've got to know that the `#[nutype]` macro intercepts `#[derive(...)]` macro.
-It's done on purpose to ensure that anything like `DerefMut` or `BorrowMut`, that can lead to violation of the validation rules is excluded.
+It's done on purpose to ensure that anything like `DerefMut` or `BorrowMut`, that can lead to a violation of the validation rules is excluded.
-The library takes a conservative approach and it has its downside: deriving traits which are not known to the library is not possible.
+The library takes a conservative approach and it has its downside: deriving traits that are not known to the library is not possible.

 ## Roadmap